iawells/spark-parse/README.md

 spark-parse
 ===========

-Functions to help with parsing RPC arguments
+Functions to help with parsing RPC arguments on a spark core board.